MicBan/Udacity_project_nanodegree/README.md

 - _images_, including images feeding the Jupyter Notebook as well as a few used to test the result of the algorithm

 ## Results <a name="results"></a>
-The result of this project are presented on a blog post (link).
+The result of this project are presented on a [blog post](https://medium.com/@banach.michal/ouch-whats-that-or-how-to-apply-cnn-to-identify-dog-breed-af94c52d7d12).
 Additionally one can read the provided 'dog_app.html' to see all the steps I took and results achieved when I created a final version of this project.

 Summing up, the accuracy of the model built by my from scratch reached **5.14%** after just 5 epochs.
 The accuracy of model build on top of Resnet50 reached reasonable **79.30%** after 20 epochs.